Rolyph/Works_Bronchoscopy_Rolyph/README.md

-# Automatic Recognition of Lung Lesions and Anatomical Landmarks from Bronchoscopic Images
+# Hybrid Vision Transformers for Accurate Recognition of Lung Lesions and Anatomical Structures in Bronchoscopic Imaging
 *Deep learning pipelines for classification and segmentation using the BM-BronchoLC dataset*

 ---